 "How?" he wanted to know.

-"Well, you see writers get piles of money, checks come in the post, you dress smart and go to parties at posh places.
+"Well, writers get piles of money, checks come in the post, you dress smart and go to parties at posh places.
 You know."

 "No, I don't," he said, and meant it.
 "I don't go anywhere and don't want to go anywhere, do I?"
 He meant that in return.